platformsh/platformsh-docs/reference/platform-app-yaml.md

 #### Locations

 The `locations` key allows you to provide specific parameters for different URL prefixes.
+Each entry's key is a domain-root-relative path, and its value is configuration directives for that path.
+That is, if your domain is `example.com` then `"/"` means "requests for `example.com/`", while `"/admin"` means "requests for `example.com/admin`".

 *Example*